EmmaGoodliffe/transcribe-stt/README.md

 - Resolve all passed paths
 - Check existence of all passed files and directories
 - Check if environment `GOOGLE_APPLICATION_CREDENTIALS` is defined and file exists
-- Extend tests to test each method and use `describe` to organise them

 [audacity]: https://www.audacityteam.org/
 [google's speech to text api]: https://cloud.google.com/speech-to-text/